 5. External Support though Grants and Contracts:

-- The Center for Science and Math Education is a cooperative venture of our college and the College of Science and Math.
-Over one and a half million dollars in grant funding through the Center provides support to benefit teaching and teacher education, including the Robert Noyce Teacher Scholarship Program and the GraSUS program.
+- The Center for Science and Math Education is a cooperative venture of HDE and the College of Science and Math.
+Over $800,000 in grant funding through the Center provides support to benefit teaching and teacher education, including the Robert Noyce Teacher Scholarship Program and the GraSUS program.

 6. Publications and Presentations:

-- Faculty had 105 peer reviewed publications published; 71 other publications were published.
+- Faculty had 122 peer reviewed publications published.

-- Eighteen (18) of these presentations were international.
-One hundred twenty four (124) refereed presentations were made at international and national meetings.
-In addition, faculty gave 107 other presentations.
+- One hundred twenty one (121) refereed presentations were made at international and national meetings.
+In addition, faculty gave 22 national or international invited presentations.